-Last summer Race and Revolution tackled racism during the American Revolution.
-This summer it looks at the enduring legacy of school segregation.
-Seventeen artists, most of them classroom teachers and one of them a high school student, share their talents and firsthand experiences of what schools in the 21st Century United States look like.
+In 2016 Race and Revolution tackled racism during the American Revolution.
+The current exhibit: Still Separate - Still Unequal looks at the enduring legacy of school segregation.
+The artists, most of them classroom teachers, share their talents and firsthand experiences of school culture in the 21st Century United States.